mxrgz4/OO-Project/FinalProject.md

 ### Swift

-As stated before, Swift allows a unique way to handle null/nil references via something called optionals.
+As stated before, Swift allows a unique way to handle nil (not null) references via something called optionals.
 To access a value that is optional, the programmer must unwrap it with an exclamation mark(!) first.

 ```swift
   let myValue = anOptionalInstance!.someMethod()